pokemzok/parkandrest-ui/README.md

 ## Known problems:
 1. npm config set registry http://registry.npmjs.org/ - https keeps reseting network connection
 2. Extracting routes from app-module is problematic.
-You can't store as a static param in class, you have to export the const to make it work (compilator limitarion)
+You can't store routes as a static param in class, you have to export the const to make it work (compilator limitarion)
 3. angular migration from 5 to 6 destroyed test compatibility.
 Multiple solutions available here https://stackoverflow.com/questions/49831485/angular-6-and-karma-can-not-load-angular-devkit-build-angular-it-is-not-reg

 ## What is planned for the future: